 My writing has appeared in Inside Higher Education, the LSE Impact Blog and PR Daily and I have been fortunate to speak at various industry conferences.

 My perspective on life and work is global.
 I lived and worked in Europe (Switzerland and Germany) for 10 years.
 I am always keen to collaborate with individuals and brands with global aspirations.

-On the personal side, I am a practicing Christian.
+I am a practicing Christian.
 My Christian faith guides my life, and I try to represent Christ – a great communicator himself – with my words and actions.
 I am married and have two young sons who keep me on my toes.
 Both my wife and boys teach me different communications lessons every day!
 I am a huge basketball fan and enjoy traveling and following global affairs.